oemof/tespy/docs/building_blocks/networks.rst

 - a circular linear dependency between a set of variables.
-Typically, the mass flow can be over-determined by not including a :code:`CycleCloser` component in a ciruclar network.
-For example, ff you are modeling a cycle, e.g. the Clausius Rankine cylce, you need to make a cut in the cycle using the :code:`CycleCloser` or a :code:`Sink` and a :code:`Source` not to over-determine the system.
+Typically, the mass flow can be over-determined by not including a :code:`CycleCloser` component in a circular network.
+For example, ff you are modeling a cycle, e.g. the Clausius Rankine cycle, you need to make a cut in the cycle using the :code:`CycleCloser` or a :code:`Sink` and a :code:`Source` not to over-determine the system.
 Have a look in the :ref:`tutorial section <basics_label>` to understand why this is